-- Organized park programs and supervision may increase use of parks and playgrounds and may also increase physical activity, particularly among youths.
+- Organized park programs and supervision may increase the use of parks and playgrounds and may also increase physical activity, particularly among youths.

-- Park renovations can increase vigorous physical activity among children and can also increase use of certain types of facilities, including playgrounds and skate parks.
+- Park renovations can increase vigorous physical activity among children and can also increase the use of certain types of facilities, including playgrounds and skate parks.

 - Park and recreation agencies are the second largest public feeder of children, next to schools.